ic-timon/ic-timon/README.md

 - ******

 Since I started working in 2016, I have been engaged in system development.
-Will, My major is not closely related to my current job.
+Indeed, my major is not closely related to my current job.

 🔭 Work On:
 - Android